 Finding emerald ash borer early and keeping it from spreading are the best things we can do to save the ash trees in Wisconsin's forestlands and urban areas.
 The emerald ash borer will attack and kill every ash tree in Wisconsin if given the chance.
 It is crucial that we reduce our risk of emerald ash borer.
 To do this we can:

-- Be on the lookout for this pest!
+- be on the lookout for this pest!
 Be familiar with the signs and symptoms ash trees have when infested by emerald ash borer.
-Also, know how to identify emerald ash borer and other pests that are look-alikes.
+Also, know how to identify emerald ash borer and other pests that are look-alikes; and

 Learn more by visiting Wisconsin's Emerald Ash Borer Information Source.